jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 ### Custom Resources

 Once the operator is running we can submit jobs using  `FlinkDeployment` (for Flink Application) and `FlinkSessionJob`Custom Resources.
-The FlinkDeployment spec is [here](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-release-1.10/docs/custom-resource/overview/#flinkdeployment-spec-overview):
+The FlinkDeployment spec is [here](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-release-1.10/docs/custom-resource/overview/#flinkdeployment-spec-overview).

+Some personal examples of k8s deployments.

 ### Flink Config Update